 When I asked my 5-year old about putting together a “Sunshine Surprise” for my friend, she took to the idea right away.
 She also immediately thought about a classmate who seemed sad because a close family friend had died.
 She asked if we could give her friend and their family a “Sunshine Surprise” too.
 So we decided that we would make two packages- one for my friend, and one for my daughter’s friend and family.

 The “Sunshine Surprise” was super easy to make.
 We hit the Dollar Store together and found different things that were yellow, bright or had inspirational thoughts associated with them.
 We got cheery stickers, emoji tissue, candy, wildflower seeds, beads, notebooks and blank cards to write individual notes.
 We also included a homemade flower, a craft which we made out paper cups, straws and stickers.
-We then packaged everything up with tissue paper and that was it- a very simple activity, but allowed us to send a little sunshine to a few people that may be sad.
+We then packaged everything up with tissue paper and that was it- a very simple activity, but allowed us to send a little sunshine to a few people who may be sad.